osmosis-labs/osmosis/x/concentrated-liquidity/README.md

 - `amountCalculated` is set to 10_000 tokens zero out calculated.

-- `sqrtPrice` is set to the sqrt price of the crossed initialzed tick 0 (0).
+- `sqrtPrice` is set to the sqrt price of the crossed initialized tick 0 (0).

 - `tick` is set to the tick of the crossed initialzed tick 0 (0).